 Yesterday was Sandy's and my 41st wedding anniversary.
 We decided to head out east to wine country and enjoy a beautiful sunny 67 degree day.

 First stop, Briermere Farm for PIE!
-Second stop...our favorite vineyard, Pugliese Vineyards, to pick up some of our favorite wines.
+Second stop...one of our favorite vineyards, Pugliese Vineyards, to pick up some of our favorite wines.
 While we were there, the always affable and hostess with the mostess, Mrs. Pugliese, offered us some cheese and wine as an anniversary gift.

 Cheese and Cracker Platter was YUM!